Actifio/MaxDBFileSystemBackup/readme.md

 # Background

-If you have a MaxDB database on a physical server or a VM in an MSCS cluster we can protect the file system containing the DB drives and get application consistency with this script.
+If you have a MaxDB database on a physical server or a VM in an MSCS cluster you can protect the file system containing the DB drives and get application consistency with this script.
 The only requirements are:

 1)  Actifio Connector must be installed on the host
 2)  File systems must be discovered.
 If more than one file system needs to be protected please create a consistency group.
 If the DB is on the C:\ or a drive with data you don't wish to protect, use a StartPath.
 A StartPath is an advanced setting for the app, set using the AGM GUI.
 A screen shot showing this is located at the bottom of this readme.